Tattooing in Myanmar: Tattooing among women

 Southern Chin women were also tattooed on their faces with closely set lines using blue pigments, ostensibly to discourage them from being kidnapped by invaders.
 Chin women were typically tattooed between the ages of 15 and 20.
 The practice has quickly disappeared, as it was banned in the 1960s by Burma's socialist regime and it was discouraged by Christian missionaries.
-Mro women also wore tattoos in the form of small marks or stars on the cheek, forehead or breast.
+Mro women wear tattoos in the form of small marks or stars on the cheek, forehead, or breast, which they associate with fertility.